walterhiggins/WMPJS/book-outline.md

 In this chapter, I'll walk you through creating your very first *reusable* Javascript module.

 ### Randomness
-When you throw a 6-sided dice, there's no way of knowing what the throw will be, it can be any number between 1 and 6 but it's impossible to know ahead of time what the number will be.
-The number which is thrown is said to be 'Random'.
+When you throw a 6-sided dice, there's no way of knowing what the throw will be, it can be any number between 1 and 6 but it's impossible to know ahead of time.
+The number which is thrown is said to be *random*.
 Computers can also provide random numbers.
 In the Javascript programming language there's a special method of getting a random number `Math.random()` .
 In this chapter we'll use this method to get a random number.

 ### Think of a number between 0 and 1
 Before we begin writing the module, let's do some command-prompt exploration.
 At the in-game prompt type the following and hit ENTER...